 There are two types of restraining orders in South Carolina.
 If you are attempting to restrain someone who is a member of your household (such as an abusive boyfriend or girlfriend), the restraining order is called an "Order of Protection."
-An Order of Protection is granted by a family court judge.
+A family court judge grants an Order of Protection.
 Otherwise, if you are trying to restrain another person such as someone who is harassing or stalking you, you may seek a Restraining Order which is granted by a Magistrate.